 Aguas Calientes Cuzco And The Sacred Valley, Peru Travel Guide

 Machu Picchu is the main attraction.
-Built in the 15th century, it sits on a mountain ridge at 2,430 meters (7,970 ft) above sea level, overlooking the Sacred Valley.
-A UNESCO World Heritage site and one of the New Seven Wonders of the World, Machu Picchu likely served as a royal estate or a sacred religious site for Inca leaders.
+Built in the 15th century, it sits on a peak ridge at 2,430 meters (7,970 ft) over sea level, overlooking the Sacred Valley.
+A UNESCO World Heritage site and just one of the New Seven Wonders of the World, Machu Picchu likely served as a royal estate or a sacred religious site for Inca leaders.

 Its well-preserved structures and stunning location give a profound historical experience.